ilarsf/aarc_lts/coach_portal/technical/Technical_Frameworks.md

 ## Integrating the Frameworks in Instruction

-The Krafts' Keys and Black Bear Sequence complement each other, with the Keys providing fundamental principles and the Sequence offering a progression for teaching the complete stroke cycle.
+The KRAFT and Black Bear Sequence complement each other, with KRAFT providing fundamental principles and the Sequence offering a progression for teaching the complete stroke cycle.

 ### Effective Integration Strategies: